Super Fly (1972 film): Production

 Filming took place from January to mid-April 1972 in New York City.
-The film was financed by two directors: Gordon Parks, who had directed the 1971 film Shaft and Sig Shore, who produced Super Fly, and played Deputy Commissioner Riordan, or "The Man" in the film.
+The film was financed by two directors: Gordon Parks, who had directed the 1971 film Shaft, and Sig Shore, who produced Super Fly and played Deputy Commissioner Riordan, or "The Man" in the film.
 Large companies produced many of the blaxploitation films, and Super Fly is no exception.
 The film was acquired and distributed by Warner Bros. and had a white producer (Shore).
 African-Americans were a part of the process as well, with Gordon Parks Jr. as director and Phillip Fenty as screenwriter.

 Nate Adams coordinated the fashion and wardrobe for the film.
 He had done several fashion shows prior to Super Fly.
 He still owns many of the suits, shoes and fedora hats.

 Charles McGregor, who plays Fat Freddie, was released from prison before the film's production.
-The film was shot by director of photography James Signorelli, who would go on to become the film segment director for Saturday Night Live.
+The film was shot by director of photography James Signorelli, who later became the film segment director for Saturday Night Live.

 Carl Lee, who played Eddie, enjoyed television fame until he abused drugs – in particular, heroin.
 He died in 1986 of an overdose.
 The film's soundtrack by Curtis Mayfield was well enough received that he was sought for other soundtracks.
 The songs "Freddie's Dead" and the title song both shot up the Pop Top Ten chart in late 1972, with each single selling over a million copies.

 The movie generated roughly $4 million in profits.
 Shore received the bulk of the profits since he put up the most money, 40 percent, while the actors, directors, and scriptwriters split the remaining profits.
 The soundtrack alone generated about $5 million in profits – one of the first film soundtracks to earn such a sizable return – primarily from the biggest singles "Super Fly" and "Freddie's Dead".
 As the soundtrack's composer, Mayfield was the only other person in the production who earned revenue approaching Shore's.

 Despite the controversy surrounding Super Fly's drug use, the production of the film made significant advances for African-Americans.
 The Harlem community backed Super Fly financially, and a number of black businesses helped with the production costs.
 Another quality that distinguishes Super Fly from other blaxploitation films was the technical crew, the majority of which was non-white, constituting the largest non-white technical crew in its time.
 Altogether, such an independently financed film ultimately had unusually large financial backing.